guilhermebkel/gbkel-about/experiences.md

 Even as a simple Intern, I was able to help them while learning from aws cloud architecture to software development in general, so I got in touch a lot with `AWS EC2, AWS S3, AWS SQS, AWS ElastiCache, AWS Lambda, AWS RDS, AWS CloudFront, Redis, React, Redux, NodeJS, Styled Components, Serverless and MVC Architecture`.

-Besides, I had great realizations there, like, `Refactored its landing page, created a distributed information system based on Redis, solved a bug that was making them lose clients everyday, found and helped solving an architecture bug that kept all the platform offline for almost 4 entire days, created the event oriented microservices system and headed a project to refactor all the platform back-end/front-end while keeping in touch with senior developers`.
+Besides, I had great realizations there, like, `refactored its landing page, created a distributed information system based on Redis, solved a bug that was making them lose clients everyday, found and helped solving an architecture bug that kept all the platform offline for almost 4 entire days, created the event oriented microservices system and headed a project to refactor all the platform back-end/front-end while keeping in touch with senior developers`.

 <br></br>